any2api/any2api-cli/README.md

     npm start

-Or directly run the Docker container (background process):
+Or directly run the Docker container:

     docker run -dP mysql-api-impl

+The container is now running as a background process.

 ## Run any2api-cli inside Docker container

-Instead of running any2api-cli locally, you can completely run it in a Docker container:
+Instead of running any2api-cli locally, you can run it in a Docker container:

     docker build -t any2api github.com/any2api/any2api-cli
     docker run -ti any2api

+With this everything runs safely in an isolated container.